 flat panel display ("FPD") A display appliance that uses a thin panel design.
 Also includes flexible displays.

-The surface shape of an object, such as the 3D shape of a semiconductor device structure or the shape of base or patterned geometry wafers integrated circuit substrate ("IC substrate") A base board used for providing support inside a package and connecting the chip to the printed circuit board.
+geometry The surface shape of an object, such as the 3D shape of a semiconductor device structure or the shape of base or patterned wafers integrated circuit substrate to the printed circuit board.